flopezag/fiware-testbed-deploy/README.md

 ### Deploying three testbeds

 The *deploythreeglances.py* script deploys 3 OpenStack Image Repositories (Glance) which share the same Identity Service called Keystone.
-Each glance is deployed on a different server accessible by a floating IP.
+Each Glance is deployed on a different server accessible by a floating IP.
 It is possible to access by SSH Key and their configuration variables are in the file config_vars in /home/ubuntu folder inside the server, in the same way that it was explained in "Deploying one testbed" section.
 These 3 Glance testbeds are used for GlanceSync acceptance tests (see [more information] (https://github.com/telefonicaid/fiware-glancesync/blob/master/README.rst).